Saponification: Saponification of fatty acids

-The reaction of fatty acids with base is the other main method of saponification.
+The reaction of fatty acids with a base is another main method of saponification.
 In this case, the reaction involves neutralization of the carboxylic acid.
-The neutralization method is used to produce industrial soaps such as those derived from magnesium, the transition metals, and aluminium.
-This method is ideal for producing soaps that are derived from a single fatty acid, which leads to soaps with predictable physical properties, as required by many engineering applications.
+The neutralization method is used to produce industrial soaps, such as those derived from magnesium, transition metals, and aluminium.
+This method is ideal for producing soaps derived from a single fatty acid, resulting in soaps with predictable physical properties, as required by many engineering applications.

 Applications

-Hard versus soft soaps
+Hard and soft soaps

 Depending on the nature of the alkali used in their production, soaps have distinct properties.
 Sodium hydroxide (NaOH) produces "hard" soaps; hard soaps can also be used in water containing Mg, Cl, and Ca salts.
 By contrast, potassium soaps (derived using KOH) are "soft" soaps.
 The fatty acid source also affects the soap's melting point.
-Most early hard soaps were manufactured using animal fats and KOH extracted from wood ash; these were broadly solid.
+Most early hard soaps were manufactured using animal fats and potash (KOH) extracted from wood ash; these were broadly solid.
 However, the majority of modern soaps are manufactured from polyunsaturated triglycerides such as vegetable oils.
-As in the triglycerides they are formed from the salts of these acids have weaker inter-molecular forces and thus lower melting points.
+As with the triglycerides they are formed from, the salts of these acids have weaker inter-molecular forces and thus lower melting points.

 Lithium soaps

-Lithium derivatives of 12-hydroxystearate and other fatty acids are important constituents of lubricating greases.
+Lithium 12-hydroxystearate and other lithium-based fatty acids are important constituents of lubricating greases.
 In lithium-based greases, lithium carboxylates are thickeners.
 "Complex soaps" are also common, these being combinations of more than one acid salt, such as azelaic or acetic acid.